John Farquharson (Jesuit): Religious work

-However, he was again taken prisoner with his brother and held in Inverness Gaol, until, according to Canon MacWilliam, "they were taken to London from Inverness in HMS Pamela and confined for 2 1/2 months in the hold of a man-of-war in the Thames, where they had to endure the insults of their guard and even physical violence."
+However, he was again taken prisoner with his brother and held in Inverness Gaol, until "they were taken to London from Inverness in HMS Pamela and confined for 2 1/2 months in the hold of a man-of-war in the Thames, where they had to endure the insults of their guard and even physical violence."
 For a long period after the Battle of Culloden, HMS Pamela served, like many Royal Navy vessels filled with more than 900 both real and imagined Jacobites, as a prison hulk anchored off Gravesend in the River Thames.

 After the cries of a dying Catholic prisoner for a priest were heard by the captains of the surrounding prison hulks, Royal Navy Captain John Fergussone grudgingly allowed John Farquarson to board HMS Furnace to minister to the dying prisoner and the Jesuit found himself face to face with an emaciated Alexander Cameron.
 After first receiving Holy Communion and the Last Rites, Cameron offered the Tridentine Mass while John Farquharson served him at the altar.
 Soon after, Alexander Cameron died with Farquarson by his side on 19 October 1746.